kbalog/uis-dat640-fall2019/assignments/assignment-2a/README.md

 The text data are separated into directories by source (`apw`, `nyt`, `xie`); within each source, data files are subdivided by year, and within each year, there is one file per date of collection.
 Each file contains a stream of SGML-tagged text, i.e., blocks of text bounded by `<DOC>` and `</DOC>` tags.
 Create an index with *title* (inside `<HEADING>`) and *content* fields (inside `<TEXT>`) and use `<DOCNO>` as the document identifier (docID).

-The collection is 1.1GB compressed and can be dowloaded from: *link to be added*
+The collection is 1.1GB compressed and can be dowloaded from the URL provided on [Canvas](https://stavanger.instructure.com/courses/4586/discussion_topics/44794).

 Upon successful indexing, the index should contain 1,033,461 documents.